-This full-time, hands-on training program includes both classroom and on-the-job training.
+This full-time, hands-on training program includes both classroom, remote learning, and on-the-job training.
 Courses offered include Pharmacology, Processing and Handling of Medications and Medication Orders, Procurement, Billing, Reimbursement, Healthcare Professional Communication and Patient & Medication Safety.

 This opportunity could be a great fit if you are: